fjavierm/ceh/12-Evading_IDS_Firewall_and_Honeypots/README.md

 * ***Port Scanning**: Special packets can be sent to particular hosts to analyse the responses and infer information about the environment, specially open ports.

-* **Fire-walking**: Is a technique that using ICMP packets finds out the location of the firewall and allows to map a network by probing the ICMP echo request with TTL values exceeding one by one.
+* **Fire-walking**: It is a technique that using ICMP packets finds out the location of the firewall and allows to map a network by probing the ICMP echo request with TTL values exceeding one by one.
 It helps to find the number of hoops.

 * **Banner Grabbing**: The different devices that can be found in a network display different banner, vendor information, that can be identified and device and firmware can be extracted.